Choir (architecture): Seating

-The choir area is occupied by sometimes finely carved and decorated wooden seats known as choir stalls, where the clergy sit, stand or kneel during services.
+The choir area is occupied by sometimes finely carved and decorated wooden seats known as choir stalls, where clergy or other churchgoers sit, stand and kneel during services.
 The choir may be furnished either with long benches (pews) or individual choir stalls.
-There may be several rows of seating running parallel to the walls of the church.
+There may be several rows of seating, typically running parallel to the longest walls of the church.

 The use of choir stalls (as opposed to benches) is more traditional in monasteries and collegiate churches.
 Monastic choir stalls are often fitted with seats that fold up when the monastics stand and fold down when they sit.
-Often the hinged seat will have a misericord (small wooden seat) on the underside on which he can lean while standing during the long services.
+Often the hinged seat will have a misericord (small wooden seat) on the underside on which a person can lean while standing during the long services.
 The upper part of the monk's stall is so shaped as to provide a headrest while sitting, and arm rests when standing.
-Monasteries will often have strict rules as to when the monastics may sit and when they must stand during the services.
+Monasteries, like most churches, will often have strict rules as to when monks should sit and when they must stand during services.

 Choir benches are more common in parish churches.
 Each bench may have padded kneelers attached to the back of it so that the person behind may kneel at the appropriate times during services.
-The front row will often have a long prie-dieu running in front of it for the choir members to place their books on, and which may also be fitted with kneelers.
+The front row will often have a long prie-dieu running in front of it for those seated there to place their books on; these may also be fitted with kneelers.

 In a cathedral, the bishop's throne or cathedra is usually located in this space.